anakamuro/project_1/README.md

          }
 As a user, the player can play a match with a computer.

+As a user, the player can bet money and it starts from $500.
+If the money becomes 0, the game is over.

+      function bet(money){
+       deduct bet money from all the money player have
+       change all the money player have on the screen
+       show bet money on the screen
+       }

 2.

 As a user, the player can see the statistics like how many times the computer wins and the player wins.